veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To get the user license, call the following endpoint with a GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

-The license object has an AccessLevel that is used to determined whether the user is a regular user who can book a seat for the day or if they are an admin can upload new floor plans and manage existing ones, ensuring they are always up to date.
+The license object has an AccessLevel that is used to determine whether the user is a regular user who can book a seat for the day or if they are an admin can upload new floor plans and manage existing ones, ensuring they are always up to date.

 #### Application responsibilities
 The application stores all the floor plans and seat bookings in its own database while users and permissions are handled by Veracity.
 This allows the product team to focus on the distinguishing features of the application while some of the security aspects are outsourced.